dylan-eustice/context-aware-rag/docs/source/guides/aiq/aiq_function.md

 ```

 A custom tool call workflow is defined that will use the
-Context Aware RAG ingestion function to ingest documents into the vector
+vss_ctx_rag_ingestion function to ingest documents into the vector
 database.
 This is so the input passed in will be treated as a document
 and not a query.